Data-Driven Closure Parametrizations with Metrics: Dispersive Transport: REV-Scale Model Parametrization

 \subsection{Optimal Parameters}

-Rather than solving a closure problem \cite{wood2003a}, direct evaluations of the pore-scale system can be used to find optimal dispersivity parameters, $\alpha_L$ and $\alpha_T$, such that the pore-scale perturbation terms and the REV-scale dispersion terms are equal.
-This can be expressed with the following minimization target:
+Instead of solving a closure problem \cite{wood2003a}, the pore-scale solution can be used to find the dispersivity parameters, $\alpha_L$ and $\alpha_T$.
+This is done by equating the pore-scale averaged perturbation product with the REV-scale dispersion term, as seen in the following minimization target:

-From the pore-scale analysis, all vectors observed in this minimization target, the averaged velocity $\Vavg{\vel}$, the negative concentration gradient, $\left(\text{-} \nabla \Vavg{c}\right)$, and the perturbation product, $\Vavg{\pert{\vel} \pert{c}}$, can be calculated from the pore-scale simulation as data points.
-As the perturbation product and the concentration gradient will change throughout the transient pore-scale evaluation, these vectors can be collected at multiple time steps throughout each pore-scale simulation.
+From the pore-scale analysis, all vectors observed in this minimization target, the averaged velocity $\Vavg{\vel}$, the negative concentration gradient, $\left(\text{-} \nabla \Vavg{c}\right)$, and the perturbation product, $\Vavg{\pert{\vel} \pert{c}}$, can be calculated from a pore-scale simulation.
+The perturbation product and the concentration gradient change throughout the transient pore-scale evaluation, and are collected at multiple time intervals during each pore-scale simulation.